Beed: In mythology

 According to legend, when Ravana, demon king of Lanka (Sri Lanka), abducted Sita (wife of Hindu deity Rama) and was taking her to Lanka, Jatayu (eagle) tried to stop him.
 Ravana cut its wings and wounded Jatayu fell on the ground.
 When Rama reached there in search of his beloved wife, Jatayu told him the whole story and died.
 The place where he died is said to be in Beed city and Jatashankar temple is standing at the place, which is; according to scholars, possibly built by Yadavas of Devagiri.
 However, Jatashankar temples are abundant in other parts of India with same narrations.
-Another legend also narrates that Beed was called Durgavati in the period of Pandavas and Kurus who fought an legendary war of Mahabharata.
+Another legend also narrates that Beed was called Durgavati in the period of Pandavas and Kurus who fought a legendary war of Mahabharata.

 Early history

 Early history of the Beed is obscure until it became part of Tughluq empire.
 If the city was founded in Yadava era then possibly it happened in king Singhana's (1210–47) period, when Yadava dynasty was at its height.
 Singhana may have built Kankaleshwar temple with a small surrounding city.
 Beed came under Muslim rule for the first time in 1317 when Qutb-ud-Din Mubarak Shah (1316–20), the last Khalji, captured Devagiri and Yadava dynasty was ended.
 Beed remained under Khaljis until 1320 when Ghiyas-ud-Din Tughluq (1320–25) took over.
 In 1327 Muhammad bin Tughluq (1325–51) made Daulatabad his capital.
 Firishta narrates that Tughluq and his army camped near Bīr city in 1341 (AH 742 Islamic calendar) while on the journey back to Daulatabad from Warangal.
 The emperor lost one of his teeth here, which he ordered to be buried with much ceremony and a tomb was constructed at the place.
 The tomb of Tughluq's tooth is in about to collapse condition on a hill near the village Karjani about 13 km south of the city.
-Juna Khan one of the governors of Tughluq empire is said to have resided in Beed for quite some time and introduced many reforms for the welfare of the ruled.
+Junna Khan one of the governors of Tughluq empire is said to have resided in Beed for quite some time and introduced many reforms for the welfare of the ruled.
 He diverted the course of Bensura from west to east by constructing a protection wall around the city.
 Before his time there was no such protection for the city and it was situated on the eastern bank of the river.
 After that the population was largely shifted to the western part.